 \section{Introduction}

-Under standard assumptions auctions are a simple yet effective economic institution that allows the owner of a scarce resource to extract economic rents from buyers.
-Collusion among bidders, on the other hand, can ruin the rents and hence should be one of the top issues that are always kept in the minds of the auction designers with a revenue-maximizing objective.
-In the literature, collusion in auctions are typically modelled as a static game in which bidders already agree to form a cartel and the mission of the cartel is to select a representative bidder (to win the object at a low price in the auction) and decide the side-payments (e.g., \citet{Graham1987}, \citet{Mailath1991}, \cite{marshall2007}, and \citet{mcafee1992}).
-Although collusion can be guaranteed through a revelation game, the working of such a cartel typically requires the aid of an incentiveless third party.
-Furthermore, the static model misses a realistic and important scenario when a particular bidder has strong bargaining power and thus is interested in monetizing it through some bargaining process with other bidders.
+Under standard assumptions, auctions are a simple yet effective economic institution that allows the owner of a scarce resource to extract economic rents from buyers.
+Collusion among bidders, on the other hand, can ruin the rents and hence should be one of the main issues that are always kept in the minds of auction designers with a revenue-maximizing objective.
+In the literature, collusion in auctions is typically modelled as a static game in which bidders have already agreed to form a cartel and the mission of the cartel is to select a representative bidder (to win the object at a low price in the auction) and decide on the side-payments (e.g., \citet{Graham1987}, \citet{Mailath1991}, \cite{marshall2007}, and \citet{mcafee1992}).
+Although collusion can be implemented through a revelation game, the working of such a cartel typically requires the aid of an incentiveless third party.
+Furthermore, the static model misses a realistic and important scenario in which a particular bidder has strong bargaining power and thus is interested in monetizing it through some bargaining process with other bidders.

-In a pioneering work, \citet{ES2004} (hereafter, ES) consider a dynamic model of bidder collusion in a second price auction before which a bidder has the opportunity to make a take-it-or-leave-it offer of bribe in exchange for the opponent's absence from the auction (or bidding zero).
+In a pioneering work, \citet{ES2004} (hereafter ES) consider a dynamic model of bidder collusion in a second-price auction, before which a bidder has the opportunity to make a take-it-or-leave-it offer of a bribe in exchange for the opponent's absence from the auction (or bidding zero).
 Since their work, alternative models in the same vein have been proposed.
-For example, \citet{Rach2013} considers the same bargaining protocol in first price auctions and \citet{Rach2015} assumes equal bargaining power between the bidders who can make an offer sequentially. \citet{Troyan2017} extends ES's model to interdependent values and affiliated signals.
+For example, \citet{Rach2013} considers the same bargaining protocol in first-price auctions and \citet{Rach2015} considers a model of alternating offers between two bidders with unequal bargaining power. \citet{Troyan2017} extends ES's model to interdependent values and affiliated signals.

-The papers cited above share a common feature, i.e., the collusion proposal specifies a positive transfer from the initiator to the opponent.
-However, it is natural that if offering a bribe to the opponent is feasible then requesting a bribe from the opponent should also be available in the initiator's toolbox.
+The papers cited above share a common feature--namely, the collusion proposal specifies a positive transfer from the initiator to the opponent.
+However, it is natural that if offering a bribe to the opponent is feasible, then requesting a bribe from the opponent should also be available in the initiator's toolbox.